Contents:

 1883 5C With Cents | American Numismatic Rarities (03-14-2006) | $34,500 |

-Owning a rarity can be flabbergasting, but imagine the joy and satisfaction as you get a new resident of your collection.
-Explore nickels and we bet you may find something precious to your heart.
+Owning a rarity can be flabbergasting, but imagine the joy and satisfaction as you get a new addition to your collection.
+Explore numismatics, and we bet you may find something precious to your heart.